AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 fluctuations ) in a sea of strong microgeometry

-fluctuations. everywhere else it cancels on average and
+fluctuations, which are canceles everywhere else on average and

 this is the case and how it is going, no one knows yet ...